 The Meter Department also works closely with the city's Water and Electric departments, whose personnel provide support and assistance to our service technicians with the installation of larger meters, such as commercial or industrial meters, that require larger equipment like a bucket truck or a backhoe.
 To ensure and document accuracy in these metering services, the Meter Department has implemented a yearly testing program on the commercial and industrial electric meter customers, and the larger water meters customers, which in turn has greatly increased the meter efficiently and accuracy for the City of Nicholasville.

-So, even if you don't see them as much as in the past, the Meter Department is hard at work and personnel are available to ensure your water and electric meters are working for you.
+The Meter Department personnel, who wear city uniforms and drive city trucks, still know the neighborhoods that they service and are still on the lookout for any irregular activities they might encounter.
+So, even if you don't see them as much as you have in the past, the Meter Department is still vigilant and hard at work, and personnel are always available to ensure that your water and electric services are working accurately and efficiently for you.

 Have an emergency?
 An after-hours phone is always manned, so residents may call anytime they have a need for utility related services.
 That number is 859-885-7305